Mercenary: A Tale of Blood

 "I'll be back in an hour.
 One of my friends is having a party in two hours."

 I run my nose down the blade, taking in the smell and then stab the blade into the sand.
 Running off, with Ms. Nyion's scent in my mind.
 I run down the beach and past the wall, separating the wilderness and the city.
 Guards watch me run into the forest but don't call me out, as they know it's better to leave me be.
 I slow down when I sense a werewolf den, and large amounts of blood, human and demon.
 'The daughter must be nearby.'
 I assume, not sure whether to be glad or wary – I decide on a mix of both.
 I climb a nearby tree easily and survey the carnage.
 There are several dozen werewolves and two agents dead, including Agent Nyion, I guess from the several badges on his shoulder.
-From experience, I know that a team is usually four members and a leader, so that means that the other two agents and the girl are still alive, or dead somewhere else, and since I doesn't believe it's the second option, I continue following the Nyion scent into vampire territory - marked by deep scratches on the trees.
+From experience, I know that a team is usually four members and a leader, so that means that the other two agents and the girl are still alive, or dead somewhere else and since I doesn't believe it's the latter option, I continue following the Nyion scent into vampire territory - marked by deep scratches on the trees.

 The forest thins out into a ghost town.
 I can hear vampire screeches and shouting.
 I run into the ghost town and three vampires surround me.
 I try the peaceful approach knowing full well it is useless, "Come on guys let's not do this."
 The vampires look at each other and simultaneously lunge while laughing.
 I punch a first and spin, kicking a second.
 While still spinning, I pull out my roman spatha and cleave open the third vampire.
 I take a step back, avoiding the bloody mess splattering onto the ground.
 The other two become more cautious of me.
 I hold the spatha straight, leveling it with the face of a vampire.
 The demon's face shows fear and I take advantage of it.
 I holler at him and the vampire flinches.
 I lunge and swinging the spatha at an angle, slicing the throat of the other vampire.
-Blood sprays across my right shoulder, soaking through onto my armour.
+Blood sprays across my right shoulder, soaking through my clothing onto my armour.